Christine Contestable, M.Div., Ph.D. (she/her/hers)

 I am Midwest born and was raised in Indianapolis, Indiana.
-In 2013, I earned my Bachelor of Science in recreation and sport management with a minor in coaching at Indiana State University.
-From there, I moved to Ohio and earned my Master of Arts in education with a concentration in sport coaching in 2015.
+In 2013, I earned my Bachelor of Science in recreation and sports management with a minor in coaching at Indiana State University.
+From there, I moved to Ohio and earned my Master of Arts in Education with a concentration in sports coaching in 2015.
 Now I am a Student Success Advocate at the U and am excited to work with you.

 During the last half-decade, my life has been built around working with students.
 This journey started during my undergraduate years as a peer mentor and continued on to my graduate school years as a graduate mentor.
 What I have learned most about working with students is that you can be under a lot of pressure.
 I am here as a Student Success Advocate to help fill your journey with opportunities and experiences that can help take some of that pressure away.
 I am a Student Success Advocate because I want to pay it forward to you at the U. As a Student Success Advocate, I am here for you!

 As a Student Success Advocate, I will connect you to resources that will enhance your success.
 If I don’t know the answer to your questions, I will work my hardest to find the answers.
 I want you to know that I am here for your success and will support you in any way I can.

 My advice to you is to stay open-minded.
 The U is a very diverse campus with many people from different backgrounds.
 Keeping your mind open allows the opportunity to hear everyone’s story.

 Consciousness and equality have always been at the forefront of my being.
 As a “teacher and a learner,” I believe it is important to meet you right where you are.